vaqm2/custom_gwas/README.md

 Post Doc at [Institute of Biological Psychiatry](https://github.com/biopsyk)
 ## PURPOSE

-This is code written in python, that uses the [CyVCF2](https://brentp.github.io/cyvcf2/) library to parse imputed, bgzip'ed and tabix indexed VCF files and accepts custom models written in R as a command line option to the script to run a genome wide association study, using [rpy2](https://rpy2.github.io/doc/v3.4.x/html/index.html), an interface, that facilitates r-functions to be seamlessly run in python code.
+This is code written in python, that uses the [CyVCF2](https://brentp.github.io/cyvcf2/) library to parse imputed, bgzip'ed and tabix indexed VCF files and accepts custom models written in R as a command line option to run a genome wide association study, using [rpy2](https://rpy2.github.io/doc/v3.4.x/html/index.html), an interface, that facilitates r-functions to be seamlessly run in python code.

 ## USAGE